COVID

 COVID 19 spreads as an infectious aerosol, therefore the danger of infection is from inhaling enough exhaled breath from an infected person to constitute a infectious dose.

 THE INFECTIOUS AGENT – is not the virus itself.
 A lone virus is so small that no mask would even slow it down.
 Viruses fill every speck of our environment from the bottom of the ocean to the top of the atmosphere, even in a sample taken by the space shuttle.
 With each breath, you take hundreds of them into your lower respiratory system, where they have direct access to your blood stream.
 As a result, viruses can pass in and out of us without consequence.
-Even viruses that cause diseases which you have never had may be found in your blood; and a nasal swab can sometimes test positive for COVID 19 that was simply trapped in your nose and did not cause an infection.
+Even viruses that cause diseases which you have never had may be found in your blood; and a nasal swab can sometimes test positive for COVID 19 that was simply trapped in your nose, where it gets stuck in mucous and cannot grow or infect.
 The infectious agent is not the virus - it is a fog of tiny virus-containing mucous balls.

 TARGET TISSUE - Microbes have a property called tropism - they need just the right microenvironment, usually in the form of a target tissue, to replicate successfully.
 In the early COVID variants, the target tissue was the lower respiratory system, where it prevented oxygenation and had direct access to the blood stream, enabling it to spread all over the body.
 However, it was less transmissable than omicron, because nothing larger than 5 microns in size has access to the lower respiratory system.
 In the omicron variants, the target tissue is the upper respiratory system, where both smaller and larger infectious mucous balls can still get in and cause infection, but the infection is less deadly, because it does not prevent oxygenation.1-2